WolfWave

 CI/CD

-Pushing a version tag triggers the GitHub Actions workflow which automatically builds, notarizes, and creates a GitHub Release:
+Pushing a version tag triggers the GitHub Actions release workflow, which creates a draft GitHub Release:

 Next Steps